powerschool powerschool

 Additionally, students who have previously completed Keystone exams, but haven’t yet achieved proficiency will be provided an opportunity to retake their exam during the Winter Wave.

-The Pennsylvania State Keystone Exams (Winter Keystones) are scheduled for December 1-15 of 2021.
+The Pennsylvania State Keystone Exams (Winter Keystones) are scheduled for December 4 – 18, 2023.

 Students who are actively enrolled in Keystone trigger courses for the 2021-2022 schooly year will be registered to take the Spring Keystone exam.

-The Pennsylvania State Keystone Exams (Spring Keystones) are scheduled for May 16-27 of 2022.
+The Pennsylvania State Keystone Exams (Spring Keystones) are scheduled for May 13 – 24, 2024.

 Please review the important parent/guardian resources found in the “Resources” box on the right of the screen.